 - The tubers have a wider range of flavors than modern potatoes and flavor is often linked to flesh color.

-- There are different classifications of Andean potatoes, both taxonomic and agronomic.
+- There are many different classifications of Andean potatoes, both taxonomic and agronomic.

-- Most varieties form tubers during the short days of fall and are not ready for harvest until mid-November.
+- Many varieties form tubers during the short days of fall and are not ready for harvest until mid-November at the earliest.

 - The crop can be propagated from tubers or true potato seeds (TPS).
 Growing from TPS gives you access to a wider range of types.

-The Andean domesticated potato (primarily Solanum tuberosum subsp. andigenum) forms the root of the family tree of domesticated potato.
+The Andean domesticated potato (primarily Solanum tuberosum group andigenum, but also S. ajanhuiri, S. curtilobum, and S. juzepczukii) forms the root of the family tree of domesticated potato.
 It originated in the central Andes about 10,000 years ago.
-Over the centuries they branched off into Chilean lowland potatoes (S. tuberosum subsp. chilotanum), which much later were taken to Europe and became the main progenitor of the modern potato (S. tuberosum).
+Over the centuries they branched off into Chilean lowland potatoes (S. tuberosum group chilotanum), which much later were taken to Europe and became the main progenitor of the modern potato (S. tuberosum).
 So, in a way, you could say that the Andean potatoes are the most primitive domesticated potatoes, although this neglects the fact that the development of Andean potatoes didn’t stop when Chilean potatoes branched off.
 They are primitive in the sense that they are probably are closest in their traits to earlier Andean varieties.